Slow Marketing

 • Community engagement and feedback loops

-Retention used to be a business metric tied strictly to customers, measuring how long someone stayed after buying.
-It was about reducing churn, increasing loyalty, and maximizing lifetime value.
-But in the age of social media and content-first brands, retention has evolved.
+Retention is usually associated with reducing churn, increasing loyalty, and maximizing lifetime value.
+But in the age of social media and content-first brands, retention has shifted its focused around audience durability.

 • Do people stick around after the follow?